Muslim Pharmacist in BC with $200K in Corporate Retained Earnings: Halal Investing Inside a CCPC in 2026

 4. Not filling personal registered accounts before investing corporately

 The TFSA shelters growth from tax entirely.
 The RRSP deduction at BC marginal rates is worth 40% to 45% in immediate cash.
 The FHSA gives both the deduction and tax-free withdrawal.
-None of these accounts have the 66.67% corporate inclusion penalty or the passive income threshold risk.
+None of these accounts have the corporate passive-income tax rate or the passive income threshold risk.
 Fill them first, always.

 5. Paying zakat from inside the corporation